Table of Contents

 If you find that your current relationship is consistently violating your boundaries and making you feel emotionally and mentally drained, it may be time to consider ending the relationship and seeking out a healthier one.

-You deserve to be in a relationship where your boundaries are respected and your emotional and mental well-being are prioritized.
+You deserve to be in a relationship where your boundaries are respected and your emotional and mental well-being is prioritized.

 If you have done this and communicated these boundaries clearly and calmly to the toxic people in your life, it may be time for you to come up with a safety plan and leave the toxic relationships in your life.